reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 export default TodoListItem
 ```

 There's a problem with this, though.
 We said earlier that **returning new array references in selectors causes components to re-render every time**, and right now we're returning a new IDs array in `<TodoListItem>`.
-In this case, the _contents_ of the IDs array should be the same if we're just toggling a todo, because we're still showing the same todo items - we haven't added or deleted any.
+In this case, the _contents_ of the IDs array should be the same if we're toggling a todo, because we're still showing the same todo items - we haven't added or deleted any.
 But, the array _containing_ those IDs is a new reference, so `<TodoList>` will re-render when it really doesn't need to.

 One possible solution to this is to change how `useSelector` compares its values to see if they've changed. `useSelector` can take a comparison function as its second argument.
 A comparison function is called with the old and new values, and returns `true` if they're considered the same.
 If they're the same, `useSelector` won't make the component re-render.